HM-10:A Comprehensive Overview

 Once the connection is ready, click on MLT-BT05 for more options—select Custom Service.

-Next, there will be options R, W, N.
+Next, there will be options R, W, and N.

-The significant difference of the Bluetooth 4.0 LE to others is the Bluetooth version.
+The significant difference between the Bluetooth 4.0 LE to others is the Bluetooth version.

 Remember that the default factory settings contain all the Bluetooth 4.0 features.